$342 Find Cheap Flights from Brisbane to Singapore

 The average price of all round-trip flights from Brisbane to Singapore clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Brisbane to Singapore, look for departures on Mondays and avoid leaving on a Sunday, as it's usually the priciest day.
-When flying back from Singapore, Saturday is the cheapest day to fly and Wednesday is the most expensive.
+If you are looking for a flight deal from Brisbane to Singapore, look for departures on Tuesdays and avoid leaving on a Sunday, as it's usually the priciest day.
+When flying back from Singapore, Saturday is the cheapest day to fly and Friday is the most expensive.

 How far in advance should I book a flight from Brisbane to Singapore?